gigimath/DNA_aminoacid_reader/README.md

 The program will display the results and also type them in a file inside the output folder.

-You can also play interactively with the notebook instead of the .py program The Aminoacid-codons dictionary was copyed from wikipedia page: https://it.wikipedia.org/wiki/Codice_genetico
+You can also play interactively with the notebook instead of the .py program.
+The Aminoacid-codons dictionary was copyed from wikipedia page: https://it.wikipedia.org/wiki/Codice_genetico